May 24, 2021

 Other Tips for Managing Indoor Humidity

-Once you install a whole-home dehumidifier from Beltway Air Conditioning & Heating, there are a few more things that you can do to keep the indoors nice and comfy.
+Once you install a whole-home dehumidifier from Beltway Air Conditioning, Heating, & Plumbing, there are a few more things that you can do to keep the indoors nice and comfy.
 Keep the windows closed on the most humid days.
 Open doors and windows draw in the outdoor air that has more moisture.
 You should also avoid running your AC system on “fan only” during the summer.
 Even though the movement of air helps you feel more comfortable, it actually brings in more humidity.
 Ceiling and floor fans are a better option to improve air flow.
 You should also check for cracks around doors and windows.
 These little spaces are just enough for humidity to creep inside.
 You should also check your attic space for any openings where air can get inside.

 AC Maintenance for Cool, Comfortable Summers

-Beltway Air Conditioning & Heating offers routine maintenance services for your air conditioning system.
+Beltway Air Conditioning, Heating, & Plumbing offers routine maintenance services for your air conditioning system.
 We recommend that you schedule the service in the spring before you need your AC.
 During the appointment, our expert technician checks to make sure that your air conditioning is ready to handle the higher temperatures and humidity levels.
 We also check the coil and filters for dirt, refill the refrigerant, and check all the connections.
 We can measure the level of humidity inside your home and recommend improvements, too.

 Residential Cooling Experts